-The figure above includes end stations that connect to each of the switches.
+The example shown in Figure 2: SMLT aggregation switches and operations on page 37 includes end stations that connect to each of the Virtual Services Platform 9000 systems.
 In this example, a, b1, b2, c1, c2, and d are clients and printers, while e and f are servers and routers.

 User access switches B and C can use a method to determine which link of the multilink trunk connections to use to forward a packet, as long as the same link is used for a Source Address and Destination Address (SA/DA) pair.
 The packet is routed correctly regardless of whether B or C knows the DA.
-SMLT aggregation switches always send traffic directly to a user access switch, and only use vIST for traffic that they cannot forward in another, more direct way.
+SMLT aggregation switches always send traffic directly to a user access switch, and only use the interswitch trunk for traffic that they cannot forward in another, more direct way.